 Get to know some of our amazing students!

 We love hearing more about our students’ and alumni’s varied backgrounds, interests, and how they decided to continue their education.
-Let's learn a little more about Dave Grolling, who recently completed his certificate in Geospatial Programming & Web Map Development.
+Let's learn a little more about Megan Perron, who recently completed the Master's in GIS.

 Let us know a little about yourself, your current employment, and how you 'found' GIS.